How to Recover from Winning

 It is normal to feel a sense of loss whenever you complete a big goal, whether it's winning a tournament, seeing your child off to college, or retiring from your career.
 And the nostalgia isn't only for that final climactic day, but for all of the years that led up to it.
 Yes, you made sacrifices in order to achieve your goal, but you also developed camaraderie with those who were working with you.
 You gained skills and confidence, had the satisfaction of knowing you excelled at something, and basked in the support and accolades that came your way.

-That is why you may be tempted to hang on to awards, certificates, school papers, photographs, and other evidence of your years of hard work and dedication.
+That's why we may be tempted to hang on to awards, certificates, school papers, photographs, and other evidence of our years of hard work and dedication.
 It's a way to relive those glory days.
-But hanging on to too much of that stuff can actually strengthen the feeling that all of your good times are in the past.
+But hanging on to too much of that stuff can actually strengthen the feeling that all of our good times are in the past.
 These relics can become a dusty monument to who you used to be, and keep you from moving on.

 Because another thing that comes after a great success is that you and others want to know "What now?"
 And even if you have some ideas about that, there are challenges you will have to navigate.
 For example, instead of being top dog in what you did before, you're once again at the beginning, learning something new.
 That can test your patience, as well as your confidence.
 You may expect too much of yourself at first, because you're used to a high level of success.
 You're also accustomed to a certain kind of structure – the schedule and activities that led to your first achievement.
 Once you move on to another phase of life, you may feel a bit lost because that framework and consistency is gone.
 You must once again figure out how to proceed.